 ![]() |

-Greg LaBranche, PhD Addiction Psychology ![]() Dr. LaBranche was born a little north of Boston ![]() He did well academically.
-Becoming intrigued with mysticism during adolescence, he started training in martial arts and earned his black belt before graduating high school.
-Although focused primarily on Tae Kwon Do, his training was enriched with Yoga and steeped in practices of meditation.
-After a few years of college, the appeal of academics waned and the pursuits of an entrepreneur followed.
-He withdrew from the university and formed his own business: Belvidere Martial Arts Academy.
+Greg LaBranche, PhD Addiction Psychology Greg was born a little north of Boston Greg did well academically and became intrigued with the martial arts during adolescence.
+Although focused primarily on Taekwon Do, Yoga and meditation were also a big part of his training curriculum.
+After a few years of college, the appeal of academics waned and the pursuit of entrepreneurship took over.
+Greg withdrew from the university and founded - Belvidere Martial Arts Academy.

 ||